Victoria, Malta: Victoria's main roads

+Education

+Gozo College Boys' Secondary School is a public school located in Victoria.

 Feasts of Victoria, Gozo

 Five feasts are celebrated in Victoria, the island of Gozo, the two main feasts are the feast of St. George and the feast of Assumption of the Virgin Mary.
 The feast dedicated to St. Mary, devoted in its Cathedral situated in the centre of the Citadel dominating the whole island is celebrated on 15 August.
 The other one is dedicated to St. George, the patron saint of Gozo celebrated on the 3rd Sunday of July in St George's Basilica.

-In Victoria, there is the feast of the Immaculate Conception in the church of St Francis this feast is celebrated on 8 December of every year by the Franciscan conventual friars.
+In Victoria, there is the feast of the Immaculate Conception in the church of St Francis.
+This feast is celebrated on 8 December of every year by the Franciscan conventual friars.
 A feast of Our Lady of Divine Grace is celebrated as the last feast of the feast season by the Franciscan capuchin friars in the church dedicated to Our Lady of Divine Grace.
 The feast of St. John Bosco is celebrated in the Don Bosco Oratory.

-Sports
+Sport

 Victoria is home to three football clubs, S.K.
 Victoria Wanderers, Victoria Hotspurs and Oratory Youths.